DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 ### Required

-- `name` (String) The name of the Assignment Group.
+- `name` (String) The name of the Group.

 ### Optional

+- `app_track_location` (Boolean) Optional.
+If true, it tracks the location of IOS device when the SimpleMDM mobile app is installed.
+Defaults to true.
-- `apps` (Set of String) Optional.
-List of Apps assigned to this assignment group
+- `apps` (Attributes Map) Optional.
+List of Apps assigned to this group (see [below for nested schema](#nestedatt--apps))
 - `apps_push` (Boolean) Optional.
-Set true if you would like to send push Apps command after assignment group creation or changes.
-Defaults to false.
+Installs associated apps to associated devices.
+A munki catalog refresh or MDM install command will be sent to all associated devices.
+Defaults to true.
 - `apps_update` (Boolean) Optional.
-Set true if you would like to send update Apps command after assignment group creation or changes.
-Defaults to false.
+Updates associated apps on associated devices.
+A munki catalog refresh or MDM install command will be sent to all associated devices.
+Defaults to true
+- `attributes` (Map of String) Optional.
+Map of Custom Configuration Profiles and values set for this Device Group
 - `auto_deploy` (Boolean) Optional.
-Whether the Apps should be automatically pushed to device(s) when they join this Assignment Group.
+Whether the Apps should be automatically pushed to device(s) when they join this Group.
 Defaults to true
 - `devices` (Set of String) Optional.
-List of Devices assigned to this Assignment Group
+List of Devices assigned to this Group
+- `priority` (String) Optional.
+The priority (0 to 20) of the assignment group.
+Default to 0
+- `profiles` (Set of String) Optional.
+List of Configuration Profiles (Custom or predefined Profiles and Custom Declarations) assigned to this group
+- `profiles_sync` (Boolean) Optional.
+Set true if you would like to send Sync Profiles command after Group creation or changes.
+Defaults to true.

+### Read-Only

+- `id` (String) ID of the Group in SimpleMDM

+<a id="nestedatt--apps"></a>
+### Nested Schema for `apps`

+Optional:

-- `group_type` (String) Optional.
+- `deployment_type` (String) Optional.
 Type of assignment group.
 Must be one of standard (for MDM app/media deployments) or munki for Munki app deployments.
-Defaults to standard.
-- `groups` (Set of String) Optional.
-List of Device Groups assigned to this Assignment Group
 - `install_type` (String) Optional.
 The install type for munki assignment groups.
-Must be one of managed, self_serve, managed_updates or default_installs.
+Must be one of managed, self_serve, default_installs or managed_updates.
 This setting has no effect for non-munki (standard) assignment groups.
 Defaults to managed.
-- `profiles` (Set of String) Optional.
-List of Configuration Profiles (both Custom and predefined Profiles) assigned to this assignment group
-- `profiles_sync` (Boolean) Optional.
-Set true if you would like to send Sync Profiles command after Assignment Group creation or changes.
-Defaults to false.

-### Read-Only

-- `id` (String) ID of the Assignment Group in SimpleMDM

 ## Import